 I’ve written here before about the sorry story of Cricklewood Library, of which I am a trustee.
 It’s a morality tale around all that is broken in local councils in the UK.

-In the meantime, the fundraising continues, as we now need to transform an empty space into a vibrant social hub for the community, bringing people together with books and more big ideas.
+The fundraising continues, as we now need to transform the empty space we’ve saved (and ceiling, walled and floored) into a vibrant social hub for the community, bringing people together with books and more big ideas.

 Zadie has kindly donated her time to this Free To Read, Free To Write event, as part of that fundraising effort.

-And I’m hoping you’ll support it too by attending, or getting involved with the literary auction, or the literary lottery, we’re running in association with the event.
+And I’m hoping you’ll support it too by coming along or by getting involved with the literary fundraisers we’re running in association with the event.

 Why is Cricklewood Library your library?Donate here: https://www.spacehive.com/cricklewood-library